johanhaleby/javalin.github.io/pages/docs/docs.md

 ## WebSockets

-Javalin has a very intuitive way of handling WebSockets.
+Occurrent has a very intuitive way of handling WebSockets.
 You declare an endpoint with a path and configure the different event handlers in a lambda:

 {% capture java %}